nikzayn/paytm-insider-task/Readme.md

 - Using docker compose system to easily setup the needed dependencies on one command.

 ### Note
+- I am creating my repo as a public repository, I couldn't send the zip file as an attachment on email.
 - I have not attached the official environment variables in this code.
 I have attached the **sample.env** on mail.
 - The sample.env file contains **api_key** and **api_secret** as per security reasons, I am sending the sample.env manually.
 - I am sending the sample.env where you can copy the credentials from mail and replaced it with the dummy credentials which I have written in my sample.env file in my task code.